-- Receive, review, and work with initiator to clarify proposals - Prepare a summary report for dissemination to field - Facilitate hearings and record the testimonies - Collect testimony and hearing information - Summarize proposal and prepare report for the Executive Committee and field
+- Receive, review, and work with initiator to clarify proposals - Prepare a summary report for dissemination to the field - Facilitate hearings and record the testimonies - Collect testimony and hearing information - Summarize proposals and prepare a report for the Executive Committee and field

 In addition, the S&P Committee is responsible for educating the field, local senates, delegates, and the Executive Committee regarding the process and procedures for revising the Discipline's List.
-This training includes but is not limited to webinars, breakouts at plenary sessions and other events (Leadership, Curriculum, etc.), regional events, or technical faculty visits.
+This training includes but is not limited to webinars, breakouts at Plenary Sessions and other events (Leadership, Curriculum, etc.), regional events, or technical faculty visits.